Perspective | Black women have been speaking for years. Maybe now, the rest of America will listen.

-They helped put President-Elect Joe Biden on the road to the White House with 91 percent of their votes going to him and Vice President-Elect Kamala D. Harris, finally putting a woman in power.
+They helped put President-elect Joe Biden on the road to the White House, with 91 percent of their votes going to him and Vice President-elect Kamala D. Harris, finally putting a woman in power.

-And straight up, the honor of first woman elected in the White House should go to a Black woman.
+And straight up, the honor of first woman elected to the White House should go to a Black woman.

 The majority of White women aren’t interested in elevating their own.
 When Hillary Clinton ran for president in 2016, only 45 percent of White women voted for her, while 98 percent of Black women cast their ballots on the side of making history.